gasduster99/sppComp/try1/try1_2.md

 AVG 68.9% 94.9% 96.9%

-Table$(Prediction)$ largely shows that the oberseved proportion of predicted samples aligns appropriatly with the predictions made by the model.
-Considering the avergage performance across market categories at each prediction level, it appears that prediction is mostly appropriate with the possible exception of the 99% prediction level.
-The 99% prediction level appears to slightly underpredict on average, indicating that predictive distributions are slightly lighter in the far tails than the data.
+Table$(Prediction)$ largely shows that the oberseved proportion of predicted samples aligns appropriately with the predictions made by the model.
+Considering the average performance across market categories at each prediction level, it appears that prediction is mostly appropriate with the possible exception of the 99% prediction level.
+The 99% prediction level appears to slightly under-predict on average, indicating that predictive distributions are slightly lighter in the far tails than the data.

 * tails lighter due to inla?
-	* higher degree laplace approximation will better capture higher moments of data and thus may better capture information in the tails
+	* higher degree Laplace approximation will better capture higher moments of data and thus may better capture information in the tails

-## Nusiance Parameters
+## Nuisance Parameters

 ### 78-82
 #### $\rho$